michael-ezeanioma/leaflet-challenge/README.md

 D3.js – Fetches and processes earthquake data from the USGS API.
 GeoJSON – Format for earthquake and tectonic plate data.

+# Technologies Used

+__JavaScript__: Handles data processing and interactivity.

+__Leaflet.js__: Renders the interactive map and plots earthquake locations.

+__D3.js__: Fetches and processes GeoJSON data from the USGS API.

 # How to Use

 1. Clone this repository to your local environment.